a love story

 He tried to move on.
 He looked elsewhere.
 None of it took.
 He says the Holy Spirit would not let him confess his love to anyone else.

 Then came a Saturday in October 2022.
 He was in Butaro.
 She was in South Korea.
-They started a video call at 9 in the morning, just to check in.
+The first call started at nine in the morning.
+Just to check in.

-When the call finally ended, he stared at the screen for a moment.
+When the last one finally ended, he stared at the screen for a moment.

 “What's this?”